Colonel John Boyd invents the concept of the OODA

 …faster than anybody else.
 He said, “Time is the dominant parameter.
 The pilot who goes through the OODA cycle in the shortest time prevails because his opponent is caught responding to situations that have already changed.”

-War metaphors only go so far, but there is a lot of relevance here to engineering and business.
-The speed at which we iterate is more important than how fast we are going.
+War metaphors only go so far.
+But this is relevant to engineering and business.
+The speed we iterate is more important than how fast we are going.
+Too often, we focus on team output, or whether a project is on time.
+It’s far more important that the team observe, orient, decide and act quickly and effectively.

 So, we need to focus on things that speed our feedback loops: